 To implement a strategy of social distancing, all OKWU classes will be taught online starting March 30th, 2020.
 This includes virtual instruction for traditional undergraduate, adult evening, and Adult and Graduate Studies.

+OKWU is not participating in the panic and the hysteria that is surrounding COVID-19.
+Dr. Dunn said they are simply putting the right measures in place to keep all of the people they touch, and those that touch the university, safe.
+He said they want to be good witnesses, they want to be people of hope and they want to be people who follow safe, smart protocols.

 Campus is not closed, and this decision does not affect or extend spring break on March 16th through March 20th.
+Dr. Dunn said they have international students on campus and some of them do not have a place to go.
+He said OKWU will continue to care for them and be there for them.

 No members of the OKWU community have been diagnosed with the novel coronavirus.
-OKWU’s administration continues to monitor the situation.
+As mentioned, OKWU’s administration continues to monitor the situation.
 The health and safety of all students, faculty, and staff remains the university’s highest priority.

 The week of March 23rd through March 27th will serve as a study week for students while curriculum is prepared for online instruction.
 The campus will remain open, including residence halls, food service, and university offices.
 Employees are advised to check with supervisors about options for remote work.